 Dental specialties: when can you expect to be referred to a specialist?

-Dentistry, like Medicine also has specialists in various fields, all of who would have undertaken formal postgraduate courses to qualify them and enable them to be registered as such .
-The GDC ( General Dental Council) maintains a register of accredited dental specialists in the UK.
+Dentistry, like medicine, has dental specialties across various fields.
+All of these specialists would have undertaken formal postgraduate courses to qualify them and enable them to be registered as such.
+The GDC (General Dental Council) maintains a register of accredited dental specialists in the UK.
 Those with foreign training are evaluated and may also be accepted for accreditation.
 What are these dental specialties?

-This specialists deal with surgery of the oral cavity ….. general in relation to complex tooth or cyst removal, wisdom tooth extraction etc. The much more complex surgical procedure s ( often those including treatment with an orthodontist) may require the services of a maxilla-facial or craniofacial surgeon .
-Such a specialist is most like to have both dental and medical qualifications as well as postgraduate training in this field.
+This specialists deal with surgery of the oral cavity, generally in relation to complex tooth or cyst removal, wisdom tooth extraction, etc. The much more complex surgical procedures (often those including treatment with an orthodontist) may require the services of a maxilla-facial or craniofacial surgeon.
+Such a specialist is most likely to have both dental and medical qualifications as well as postgraduate training in this field.

-This is the specialty with the ‘widest ‘ sphere of application .
-This individuals deal with dental reconstructions (the more complex and complicated dental restorative treatments , the bite (function) of the dentition .
+This is the dental specialty with the ‘widest ‘ sphere of application.
+These individuals deal with dental reconstructions (the more complex and complicated dental restorative treatments, the bite (function) of the dentition.
 They would be involved in provision of crown and bridgework, dentures, implant restoration.

-This obviously relates to the dental care and treatment of children … ranging from infants to early teens generally.
+This relates to the dental care and treatment of children, ranging from infants to early teens generally.

 Cosmetic or aesthetic dentistry

-This is also not a recognised ‘specialty’ within Dentistry .
-Some dentists are interested in and good at providing solutions to ‘aesthetic problems’ and some carry out further training courses in this field.
+This is also not a recognised ‘specialty’ within Dentistry.
+Some dentists are interested in and are good at providing solutions to ‘aesthetic problems’ and some carry out further training courses in this field.

-It needs to be pointed out that many procedures that are carried out by specialists are also provided by general dentists and there is not anything , necessarily , wrong with that .
-This is providing that general dentists has the expertise and experience to carry out such a procedure and this usually involves quite a degree of postgraduate training; even if not such that it results in gaining a specialist accreditation .
-Although , generally it would be a general dentist that would ‘refer’ a patient to a specialist , it is not uncommon that patients will sometimes locate a specialist themselves and approach him or her directly .
+It needs to be pointed out that many procedures that are carried out by specialists are also provided by general dentists and there is not anything, necessarily, wrong with that.
+This is provided that the general dentist has the expertise and experience to carry out such a procedure and this usually involves quite a degree of postgraduate training; even if not, such that it results in gaining a specialist accreditation.
+Although, generally it would be a general dentist that would ‘refer’ a patient to a specialist, it is not uncommon that patients will sometimes locate a specialist themselves and approach him or her directly.
 This is particularly common in the field of orthodontics for example.